NiamhGillespie/Final-year-project/timelog.md

 ### 19 Jan 2024
 * *9.5 hours* Made user and teams components editable in the admin views, also added filtering and searching to each of these.
 I also updated the add team form so that both the team and user detail views display correctly.
 Did the same for the add user form as well, also allowed each user to be added to multiple teams in this form.
 Also updated user details view so that an admin user will not have a list displayed and the add user view so that only non-admin users will have the teams selection displayed.
 Started working on allowing teams to be deleted.

+### 20 Jan 2024
+* *1 hours* Supervisor meeting with Peggy and wrote up meeting notes
+* *3 hours* Let user assign team members to a story via the add user form and styled the story form accordingly, also updated unit tests so they no longer fail